Last Updated: December 11, 2024

 • As an LLC, you have different tax classification options to choose from.
 The majority of LLC owners opt for the default status.
 Under this setup, profits are passed through the LLC to the members.
 You pay taxes only on your individual income tax return.
 This is unlike most corporations, in which profits are taxed twice, first at the business level and again at the individual shareholder level.

-If you meet the IRS criteria, you could also have your LLC taxed as an S corporation.
+If you meet the IRS criteria, you could also have your LLC taxed as an S corporation (please see our What is an S Corp? page).
 For some LLCs, this can decrease the amount of taxes the members would pay for Social Security and Medicare.

-Alternatively, you can have your LLC taxed as a C corporation federally.
+Alternatively, you can have your LLC taxed as a What is a C corporation? federally.
 A C corporation can take advantage of the widest range of deductions, but this is usually advisable only for much larger and more profitable LLCs.

 A tax professional can advise you as to which tax status makes the most sense for your business.